tpeterson66/Utopia/docker_images/palo_alto_ansible/README.md

 ## Running Palo Alto Playbooks

+> You can use my image `tpeterson66/ansible-panos:latest` instead of building your own image.

 Ansible uses playbooks to run specific tasks based on various components within the code.
 There is a playbook.yml file in this directory which is an example of a playbook that can be used to configure Azure Palo Alto firewalls.
 This takes a few variables which are noted in the playbook.yml file towards the top.
 This also requires a `provider.json` file as well, which is where the credentials for the firewall are stored.
 This `provider.json` file is used by the playbook when it runs.

 This sample playbook assumes that interface ethernet 1/1 is the untrust or public interface and that ethernet 1/2 is the trust interface.
 This is not a production worthy playbook.
 For those details, look at Iron Skillet or the configuration guides.